Jzou96/Business-Analysis-Portfolio/index.md

 <ul>
   <li> <a href="http://h1.pdfdo.com/Download/112220024705/112220024705.html">Analysis report</a> </li></ul>

 <p>The small toy company, EarlyRiders wants to revitalize their product portfolio based on the opinions of potential parents.
 We conducted K-means cluster analysis firstly to do basic segmentaion.
 Then we use demographic characteristics to do benefit segmentation with regression and get to know what attributes of products are preferred.
-Our next step is to use choice data to select producs that seem to achieve high market share and predict market share as well as profitbility for different product mix scenarios considering competitors response.
+Our next step is to use choice data to select products that seem to achieve high market share and predict market share as well as profitability for different product mix scenarios considering competitors response.
 We give final recommendations about product portfolio according to short-term and long term profit.</p>

 ### Targeting and Marketing Channel Optimization-Causal Analysis